wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

 # CSV Module Reference

 CSV Module module in WSO2 Enterprise Integrator helps working with CSV payloads.
+This transforms a given payload into another type of payload according to your requirements.
+You can change the type of the output payload using these tranformation configurations as well.
+You can send the payload to be transformed in mulitiple ways (e.g., POST request ).

 The following transformations can be performed with this module.

 ## CSV to CSV transformation

+You can use the CSV to CSV transformation to convert a CSV payload into another CSV payload according to your requirements using the configurations given below.

 ### Operation details